Complete Cost Comparison: Email APIs for AI Agents in 2026

 Postmark

-Postmark is known for excellent deliverability and fast delivery times (sub-second).
-Pricing starts at $15/mo for 10,000 emails.
-Inbound email parsing is available on Pro ($16.50/mo) and above, but only as a webhook — no inbox or storage.
+Postmark (now owned by ActiveCampaign) is known for excellent deliverability and fast delivery times (sub-second).
+Pricing starts at $15/mo for 10,000 emails, reaching roughly $100–115/mo at 100,000.
+Inbound email parsing is available on the Pro and Platform tiers (not Basic): it delivers a parsed JSON webhook with full body, headers, spam score, and Base64 attachments, and unlike most transactional APIs it does retain messages — 45 days by default, configurable from 7 to 365.
+There is still no inbox or threading layer.
 The free tier allows only 100 emails per month.

 Best for: Transactional emails (receipts, notifications) where deliverability matters most.